ncatlab/nlab-content/pages/9/0/5/8/28509/content.md

 ### Bounded and unbounded presemilattices

 Similarly to [[semilattices]], there is also the question of whether presemilattices are bounded or not, in the sense of a [[bounded lattice]].
-With the algebraic definition of a presemilattice, one could either assume that presemilattices have [[neutral elements]] $1$ or [[absorbing elements]] $0$ or both.
+With the algebraic definition of a presemilattice, one could either assume that presemilattices have [[neutral elements]] or [[absorbing elements]] or both or neither.
+With the order-theoretic definition of a presemilattice, one could either assume that presemilattices have [[top elements]] or [[bottom elements]] or both or neither.
 This yields four different kinds of presemilattices:

 * those presemilattices without either neutral elements or absorbing elements are **unbounded presemilattices**